Byron Buxton Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in the league with a collective 10.2 strikeouts per nine innings.

-- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.80).
+- The White Sox have a 5.74 team ERA that ranks 29th across all MLB pitching staffs.

-- The White Sox allow the second-most home runs in baseball (49 total, 1.6 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (50 total, 1.6 per game).

-- Cease makes the start for the White Sox, his seventh of the season.
-He is 2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched.
+- Giolito gets the start for the White Sox, his seventh of the season.
+He is 1-2 with a 4.15 ERA and 34 strikeouts in 34 2/3 innings pitched.

-- In his most recent appearance on Thursday, the right-hander went four innings against the Tampa Bay Rays, allowing six earned runs while surrendering nine hits.
+- In his most recent appearance on Friday, the righty threw 6 2/3 innings against the Tampa Bay Rays, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.